codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 Only one instance of QBD can be open on a user's machine at a time.

+Also note, that while syncing, the performance of QBD can vary.
+You cannot open an instance of QBD while a program is syncing and there are other impacts while using QBD such as drop down menus closing unexpectedly.

 ## Supported operating systems

 The Codat QuickBooks Desktop Connector is supported for QuickBooks running on Windows 10 or Windows 11 with the latest service pack(s) installed.